 Personal / Taxable

-They also offer a savings account, Wealthsimple Save, that pays 2% interest.
+They also offer a saving and spending account, Wealthsimple Cash, that pays 0.7% interest.

 (Note: If you’re in the UK, this isn’t the most relevant Wealthsimple review for you, since their fee structure is different!)

 If you’re really new to investing, your portfolio is just a fancy name for the group of investments you have your money in at a given time.
 Wealthsimple’s model is based on offering some standard, low-cost portfolios that will be a great fit for most people, most of the time—and here’s what that actually looks like.

 Depending on your risk level, Wealthsimple will adjust the amount of different investments you hold to align your investing with your goals.
 The portfolio above is for someone who’s comfortable with more risk, and likely has a longer time-frame for investing.
 You can use this slider to see what your portfolio might include based on your risk level.